JonasReich/OpenUnrealConventions/ProjectSetup.md

 ## Plugins and Target Platforms

 By default a lot of plugins are enabled for your editor.
-Depending on your dev hardware this will cause noticeable delays when launching the editor.
+Depending on your development hardware this will cause noticeable delays when launching the editor.
 This is unfortunate when you consider that you will probably only ever need a fraction of plugins that are enabled by default.

 We reccommend to switch off the following plugins for new projects: